tpenguinltg/cthulhu/README.md

 * * *

-If you want an extra challenge, there is a Git-only way to sovle this.
+If you want an extra challenge, there is a Git-only way to solve this.

 These videos seem to be echoing through the pipes... were they not made to standard?